 Taking an online training class is a great alternative to in-person training.
 In fact, I recommend it for Labradors of all ages.
-Visit my Recommended Products page for information about my favorite online training program!
+Click here to visit my Recommended Products page where I discuss my favorite online training program!

 Online dog training is significantly less expensive than traditional, in-person training programs.
 As an example, the one that I recommend is only $47!
 It contains hours of training modules from a certified and well-renowned trainer.
 Plus, you can go back and review the videos anytime, from anywhere.